Open-Model-Initiative/OMI-Data-Pipeline/doc/contributing/getting_started/running_tests.rst

 To run our various tests individually, you can use the individual tasks:

-- ``task: monitoring:test``
 - ``task: frontend:test-unit``
 - ``task: frontend:test-integration``

 Calculating Code Coverage
 =========================

-Unit test code coverage is currently available for the core and monitoring modules.
+Unit test code coverage is currently available for the core module.

 You can run them with the tasks:

 - ``task core:coverage``
-- ``task monitoring:coverage``

 Note that these are currently throwing errors but you can still get an idea of covered lines.